 Cf. Giambattista/Richardson/Richardson, Physics, 2/e, Comprehensive Problem 6.87

 A replica of a Roman catapulta was constructed for a TV show[*], using stored elastic potential energy to launch projectiles.
 From when the projectile is initially stationary to its highest point in its trajectory (where its velocity is momentarily horizontal), discuss why the change in elastic potential energy of the catapulta is (a) larger than the change in gravitational potential energy and also (b) larger than the change in translational kinetic energy of the projectile.
 Ignore friction/drag.
-Explain your reasoning using the properties of energy conservation.
+Explain your reasoning using the properties of energy forms and energy conservation.

 Solution and grading rubric:

 Correct.
 Discusses/demonstrates that from start-to-finish elastic potential energy decreases, as the catapulta transfers this energy to the both the projectile's translational kinetic energy (as it is moving (horizontally) at the highest point in its trajectory) and the projectile's gravitational potential energy (as it is higher in elevation than when it started), thus the decrease in elastic potential energy is equal to the increase in translational kinetic energy and increase in gravitational potential energy, and thus must have a greater change than either one individually.

 As (p), but argument indirectly, weakly, or only by definition supports the statement to be proven, or has minor inconsistencies or loopholes.